7th – 10th February 2020: Paris (France) for DIR EN GREY & BABYMETAL

 10th February 2020: No bells of Notre Dame

 I only had three days, but this trip was a very welcome getaway, and even if the weather did not help, I got to do a lot of stuff.
-I had to scratch out a few plans due to the weather (and the stupid headache, I think I might have put in the left contact wrong again), but there’ll always be April… Because yes, I’m coming back to Paris for the Saint Seiya Symphonic adventure and that’s going to be epic.
-And heartbreaking because I found out too late to get VIP tickets (≧▽≦).
+I had to discard a few plans and improvise due to the weather.
+However, there is that film quote, “We’ll always have Paris”.
+After all, I’ll be coming back for the Saint Seiya Symphonic Adventure.

 3rd – 5th July 2015: Japan Expo in Paris (France)